 Mupirocin is an antibiotic that works by killing the bacteria or preventing their growth.
-It is sold under the Bactroban and Centany brands.
+It is sold under the Bactroban and Century brands.

 The Food and Drug Administration (FDA) approved Mupirocin in 1987 for the manufacturer Glaxo Smith Kline with the Bactroban brand.
 The generic Mupirocin is now available in several pharmaceutical companies.

-Mupirocin is used to treat impetigo and other simple skin infections caused by certain types of bacteria.
-Mupirocin belongs to a group of medications called topical antibiotics , which are used directly on the skin to kill bacteria.
+Mupirocin is used to treat impetigo and other superficial skin infections caused by certain types of bacteria.
+Mupirocin belongs to a group of medications called topical antibiotics, used directly on the skin to kill bacteria.

-This medication comes as a skin cream and is usually used 3 times a day.
-It also comes in a nasal ointment and is usually used 2 times a day.
+This medication comes as a skin cream and is usually used three times a day.
+It also comes in a nasal ointment and is generally used two times a day.

 Do not use Mupirocin if you have a yeast or viral infection.
 This medicine is only effective against bacterial infections.

 Before taking Mupirocin, tell your doctor if you have:

 - A burn or open wound.

 Do not swallow Mupirocin or put the medication in your eyes.